You can absolutely meal prep on a budget whether you’re trying to cut down expenses or money is just really tight right now.

-This meal plan is not customizable or editable – but if that’s something you want to be able to do in the future, you can in the WWL Meal Prep Program where we provide weekly meal plans, grocery lists and new recipes like the ones below as well as access to a customizable meal planning tool where you can create your own plans.
+This meal plan is not customizable or editable!
+If that’s something you want to be able to do in the future, you can in the WWL Meal Prep Program where we provide weekly meal plans, grocery lists and new recipes like the ones below as well as access to a customizable meal planning tool where you can create your own plans.

 Just note that the recipes and grocery list include some extras that might bring you over $25, but these are items you may already have (such as spices and other dry goods) and they’re not necessary to make the recipes work.

-But if you don have any spices, that’s ok.
-You can get by with salt, pepper and oil.
+But if you don’t have any spices, that’s ok.
+You can get by with salt, pepper, and oil.
 Will the recipes as tasty?
 No, but they’ll work!

 Cooking tip: I recommend prepping two main meals and one breakfast on Sunday, then do the remaining meals in the middle of the week.

 But if you only have time to cook one day, that works too.
 Since these meals are budget-friendly and don’t have tons of ingredients, they’re all fast to make.